 Easton is a medium-sized city located in the state of Pennsylvania.
-With a population of 26,915 people and 14 constituent neighborhoods, Easton is the 29th largest community in Pennsylvania.
-Easton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 27,189 people and 14 constituent neighborhoods, Easton is the 29th largest community in Pennsylvania.
+Much of the housing stock in Easton was built prior to World War II, making it one of the older and more historic cities in the country.

-Easton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Easton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Easton who work in office and administrative support (12.36%), sales jobs (9.90%), and food service (7.45%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Easton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Easton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Easton who work in office and administrative support (11.73%), sales jobs (10.37%), and food service (9.35%).

 Because there are quite a few people attending college in Easton, it is thought of as a college town.
 To the benefit of the many students in the area, Easton provides a number of services, amenities and opportunities geared towards their needs and activities.

-The education level of Easton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.90% of adults 25 and older in Easton have a college degree.
+The education level of Easton citizens is a little higher than the average for US cities and towns: 21.19% of adults in Easton have at least a bachelor's degree.

-The per capita income in Easton in 2010 was $19,731, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,924 for a family of four.
+The per capita income in Easton in 2018 was $23,734, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $94,936 for a family of four.
 However, Easton contains both very wealthy and poor people as well.

 Easton is an extremely ethnically-diverse city.
 The people who call Easton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Easton residents report their race to be White, followed by Black or African-American.
 Easton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.66% of the city’s residents.
-Important ancestries of people in Easton include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 23.21% of the city’s residents.
+Important ancestries of people in Easton include German, Italian, Irish, English, and Polish.

 The most common language spoken in Easton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Urdu.